eid-privacy/eid-privacy.github.io/_posts/2025-10-14-crescent-longfellow-showdown.md

       The ISO mDL format was picked as it's one of the most used formats in the USA, and it's also mandated in the EUDI specification in Europe.
   However, the choice of mDL is not critical to the rest of the work, and should be possible to replace with another credential format.
 - Communication Protocols:
-      The OID4VC protocols -in fact- work well with both SD-JWT and the ISO mDL formats [as outlined in the SD-JWT spec](https://openid.net/specs/openid-4-verifiable-credential-issuance-1_0-ID1.html#name-iso-mdl).
+      The OID4VC protocols work well with both SD-JWT and the ISO mDL formats [as outlined in the SD-JWT spec](https://openid.net/specs/openid-4-verifiable-credential-issuance-1_0-ID1.html#name-iso-mdl).
 - Holder Binding:
-      The long fellow paper indicates that the public key of the holder's wallet must be added to the mDL document, hence ensuring holder binding later.
+      The Longfellow paper indicates that the public key of the holder's wallet must be added to the mDL document, hence ensuring holder binding later.
 - Revocation:
-       Swiyu uses Token Status Lists which was designed to work with both mDL and CBOR, so Longfellow would work seamlessly here as well.
+       Swiyu uses Token Status Lists which was designed to work with the CBOR encoding used in mDL, so Longfellow would work seamlessly here as well.
     reference: https://swiyu-admin-ch.github.io/technology-stack/#credential-revocation--token-status-list
 - Identifier usage:
-	Longfellow functionality requires access to the cryptographic key pairs of the actors using it (as expected).
+	Longfellow functionality requires access to the public key of the actors using it (as expected).
 However, it doesn't require any specific standard for the format of the identity of the issuer or holder.
 	Therefore, the choice of identifiers is not relevant as long as the identifier mechanism is able to provide the keys to the longfellow library when needed.

 Migrating from mDL to SD-JWT: